-As a Dyslexia Adviser working for ARU’s Disability and Dyslexia Advice Service, my job is really varied but revolves around supporting our students and offering guidance.
+As an adviser working for ARU’s Disability and Dyslexia Advice Service, my job is really varied but revolves around supporting our students and offering guidance.

 I meet prospective students and their families at University Open Days, and talk to them about what support we can offer.
 By dealing with diagnostic evidence from students before they get to ARU, we can put arrangements in place before they arrive, such as exam adjustments and letting relevant staff know.